 Gorakhpur Varsity MMMUT To Send Satellite To Space with ISRO's Help To Study Rivers

-Madan Mohan Malavi University of Technology of Gorakhpur (MMMUT Gorakhpur) is now going to launch a new initiative, under which MMMUT is preparing to send satellites into space with the aim of giving further new height to research, said a report by Navbharat Times.
+Madan Mohan Malavi University of Technology of Gorakhpur (MMMUT Gorakhpur) is now going to launch a new initiative, under which the University is preparing to send satellites into space with the aim of giving further new height to research, said a report by Navbharat Times.

-The Navbharat Times report further said, the University management aims to complete the project by January 2024.
-The project will be prepared in collaboration with Indian Space agency ISRO.
+The Navbharat Times report further said that the University management aims to complete the project by January 2024.
+The project will be prepared in collaboration with Indian Space agency, ISRO.

 The satellite weighing 5 kg has been named "Guru Gorakshnath" and the university aims to place it into the space by January 2024.
-Besides MMMUT, it was in 2016, when students from COEP Technological University (formerly College of Engineering Pune) made a Pico satellite named SWAYAM which was launched by ISRO.
-With a total weight of 1 KG, the satellite was launched with Cartosat 2C on 22nd June, 2016.
+Besides MMMUT, it was in 2016, when any students satellite was launched, and it was COEP Technological University (formerly College of Engineering Pune) that made a Pico satellite named SWAYAM that was launched by ISRO.
+With a total weight of 1 KG, SWAYAM was launched with Cartosat 2C on 22nd June, 2016.

-The report further added, MMMUT is going to launch a new and larger initiative aimed at providing students with better and greater resources for research under which there is a preparation to send satellites into space.
-ISRO will be launching the satellite and to ensure the slot the university management is in constant contact with ISRO.
+The report further Added that MMMUT is going to launch a new and larger initiative aimed at providing students with better and greater resources for research under which there is a preparation to send satellites into space.
+ISRO will be launching the satellite and to ensure the launch-slot the university management is in constant contact with ISRO.

 The university administration has been involved in preparations for the purpose of wearing this project.
 A team of 21 members has also been formed for this.
 The team consists of 11 meritorious students from various departments of the university.
 Five senior teachers have also been placed in the expert team as part of their cooperation and guidance.